Cavorter/soda.guide/content/review/greenbar-burnt-orange.md

 - Greenbar Distillery
 ---

+**NOTE**: Chill thoroughly before opening the can.
+All of the room temperature cans I have opened have gushed significantly.

 Slightly sweet.
 A well structured flavor profile with a defined clove base, layers of herbal tones tops off with jasmine, all while surrounding a floating lightly bitter core.
 The flavor is remarkably stable from start to finish, possibly due to the predominance of clove throughout.
 Might be the closest I've gotten to a good craft mocktail in a can.
 Recommended.

 Purchased from [Top Ten Liquors Roseville](https://toptenliquors.com)